wechuli/allcheckspassed/docs/adrs/commit_status.md

 ## Filtering by Commit Status

-There are some nuances to be aware of when you
+There are some nuances to be aware of when it comes to filtering by commit statuses using this action.